Size-adaptive Hypothesis Testing for Fairness: Additional experiments and discussions

+\cref{fig:res-limit_dual} shows the resolution limits for Statistical Parity violations when detecting when a group is \textit{advantaged}.

-In Figures 2 and 3 we showed a selection of intersectional subgroups (one per panel) from the COMPAS and Adult datasets.
+In \cref{fig:delta_compas,fig:delta_adult} of the main paper, we showed the results for Statistical Parity for a selection of intersectional subgroups (one per panel) from the COMPAS and Adult datasets.
 In each panel, we specified the minimum ($n_{min}$) and maximum ($n_{max}$) size of the protected group across different train-test splits.
 In Figures~\ref{fig:supp_delta_adult_primo}, \ref{fig:supp_delta_adult_secondo}, \ref{fig:supp_delta_compas_primo}, \ref{fig:supp_delta_compas_secondo}, \ref{fig:supp_delta_german}, \ref{fig:supp_delta_student} we show the complete set of intersectional subgroups for the four datasets {\em Adult}, {\em COMPAS}, {\em German} and {\em Student}.
 We have omitted panels for empty intersectional groups (('Asian', 'Less than 25', 'Female') and ('N.A.', 'Less than 25', 'Female') in COMPAS, ('A.P.I.', 'Under 18', 'Male') in Adult).
 For every split, we plot the Bayesian credible interval (blue), and the asymptotic normal confidence interval (red).
 In certain panels, such as the final one in Figure~\ref{fig:supp_delta_german}, some lines are absent.
 This occurs because, in some train-test splits, the intersectional group had no instances in the test fold.

 As for the results in the main paper, these findings highlight the limitations of a fixed-threshold approach, which struggles to account for variations in group size within the same dataset-model setup and remains sensitive to different train-test splits.
 In contrast, our method considers group size, demonstrating greater robustness across train-test variations.